AndersenLab/SorterDataAssembly/README.md

 ###Naming Conventions
 Naming conventions are critical to the correct execution of this code.
 The convention is outlined below:

-+ All plates should be named in the following manner: **plateNumber_condition_notes.txt**
++ All plates should be named in the following manner: **plateNumber_condition-notes.txt**
 	+ Plate number should always be the letter "p" followed immediately by the two digit representation of the number (i.e. "08" or "15")
-	+ Be careful of spelling errors in the condition name, though this is not critical as the program will prompt you before stitching together plates with matching numbers but different condition names
+	+ Be careful of spelling errors in the condition name, though this is not critical as the program will prompt you before stitching together plates with matching numbers and different condition names.
+Unfixed Spelling errors will cause issues later on in the processing and mapping code.
 	+ Anything in the notes section of the name will be ignored by the program
 	+ The file ***must*** be saved as .txt
 	+ Plate number and condition name ***must*** be separated by an underscore